thiagodp/concordialang/docs/dev/states.md

 - A step with a **State Call** is replaced by the steps from the Variant that produces the referred state, but the precondition steps of that Variant are *not* included.

 - A step with a **Postcondition** is removed.

+## State Checking

+Preconditions and State Calls are checked against Postconditions produced by Variants of different Features.
+Just the imported Features are analyzed.